 Antioxidant-rich fruits: berries, cherries, green apples, etc.

 Include some natural fats to cook with or add as a topping.
 Natural fats add flavor, decrease cravings, promote satiation and increase nutrient absorption.
-Sources: avocado, avocado oil, coconut oil, olives, olive oil, butter, bacon, nuts, seeds, etc.
+Sources: avocado, avocado oil, coconut oil, palm oil, olives, olive oil, butter, bacon, nuts, seeds, etc.

 Breakfast: eggs + spinach + mushrooms + bacon